AionSystem/VERITAS/VERITAS-PROPOSAL.md

 > *"The code is open source.
 The architecture is not replicable."*

 VERITAS is certainty engineering applied to community crisis data.
 The formula is published.
-The code is forked freely under MIT.
+The code is forked freely under GPL-3.0.
 What cannot be forked is the judgment that built it — the red-team testing, the confidence gate design, the decision to treat epistemic reliability as a first-class output rather than an assumption.

 That judgment is the contribution.
 The competition is the occasion.

 ---

-*Proposal authored by Sheldon K. Salmon · AionSystem · Evans Mills, New York* *VERITAS v1.1.0 · CERTUS Engine v1.0 · April 2026*
+*Proposal authored by Sheldon K. Salmon · AionSystem · Evans Mills, New York* *VERITAS v2.5.1 · CERTUS Engine v2.5 · April 2026*